 - Avoid touching your tank valve opening or the regulator inlet prior to attaching your regulator to prevent contamination between the tank and regulator.

 - Test your alternate air source by pressing the purge button rather than by breathing from the second stage.
 This is to protect anyone who may need to use your alternate in an out-of-air emergency.
 Use extra vigilance in avoiding an out-of-air situation as breathing from someone else’s air source could pose a health risk to you.

-- Use visual buddy checks with self-demonstration and verbal confirmation only.
-Do not touch your buddy or your buddy’s equipment.
+- Use visual buddy checks with self-demonstration and verbal confirmation whenever feasible.
+Avoid touching your buddy or your buddy’s equipment.